ec-jrc/lisflood-code/README.md

 pip install lisflood-model
 ```

-Commando above will also install the executable `lisflood` in the virtualenv, so that you can run LISFLOOD with the following:
+Command above will also install the executable `lisflood` in the virtualenv, so that you can run LISFLOOD with the following:

 ```bash
 lisflood /absolute_path/to/my/local/folder/Drina/settings/lisfloodSettings_cold_day_base.xml